ArmanG/Test-First-Ruby/README.md

 Test-First-Ruby
 ===============

-Given Various test cases, initialize the appropriate code to pass all the cases.
+Given various test cases, initialize the appropriate code to pass all the cases.

 Purpose: